 Affordable housing provider

-Nomination and management arrangements
+Draft Nominations agreement

 4.1.8 Planning obligations secured by way of a Section 106 agreement or Unilateral Undertaking are binding on the land and are therefore enforceable against all successors in title.
 They are registered as a local land charge and will remain on the register.
 They will, therefore, be revealed on local searches until the planning obligation has been fully complied with or the planning permission to which the Section 106 agreement or Unilateral Undertaking relates has expired.

-4.1.9 If the Council has evidence that a planning obligation is not being complied with, the Council will consider whether enforcement action should be taken.
+4.1.9 If a planning obligation is not being complied with, the Council may take enforcement action.

 Scheduling affordable housing delivery